camac/BuildXPages/README.md

   sends a 'restart task http' command to a domino server console
 - refreshdbdesign
   refreshs the design of a database
+- generatesitexml
+  generates a site.xml based on the supplied directory

 ### Using the Library in an Ant Build Script